For Districts - Accelerated Technical Assistance for Conservation (ATAC)

 Procedures for Selecting and Hiring New ATAC Employees

 The agreement specifies the locations and types of positions that can be funded, and the division works with the local districts and the Human Resources Division (HRD) of the N.C.
 Department of Agriculture and Consumer Services to select and hire qualified candidates.
 If necessary, the HRD will advertise the vacancy and recruit potential candidates for the division and the designated local supervisor to consider.
 The district board of supervisors and the ASTC-FO must concur with the selection of any employee to be placed in a local district office.
-Once a recommended candidate is determined and needed concurrence obtained, the recommended candidate must submit the following items to the Division of Soil and Water Conservation's HR Contact, Richard Clark:
+Once a recommended candidate is determined and needed concurrence obtained, the recommended candidate must submit the following items to the Division of Soil and Water Conservation's HR Contact, David Williams:

 The recommded employee will receive an email with a request to submit the following additional information: